Updated at 9:03 a.m. ET on July 30, 2020.

 Earlier this month, in the days following the first full moon of the summer solstice, NBA athletes and personnel who were scattered around the world amid the coronavirus pandemic descended on Orlando, Florida, and entered a bubble.
 It was an act of purification with ripples in time that span nearly 2,800 years.

-In another era, Orlando would have been Elis, the Greek city-state that housed the ancient Olympic Games for the first millennium of its existence.
+In another era, Orlando would have been Elis, the Greek city-state that housed the ancient Olympic Games for the first millennium of their existence.
 Competitors were to reach Elis by the summer’s first full moon, which marked 30 days before the start of the Games.
 That month was meant to be a grueling stretch, weeding out the competition through a gantlet of brutal physical training; a regimented and uninspiring diet, which weaned athletes off indulgences such as wine and dessert; and the curbing of sexual activity.
 Preliminary reports from inside the NBA’s Walt Disney World Resort campus have poked fun at the tepid food offerings, while the ESPN personality Stephen A. Smith has pondered the likelihood of players breaking the bubble to address their sexual frustration.
 Athletic history, it seems, has come full circle.